Dirkster99/TreeLib/README.md

 # TreeLib
 This projects produces
 a ![.Net Standard](https://docs.microsoft.com/en-us/dotnet/standard/net-standard)
-Library with Generic methods to travere k-nary trees in different orders od traversal.
+Library with Generic methods to travere k-nary trees in different orders of traversal.

+Implementing something as complicated as a Post-Order traversal algorithm requires just:
+* a project reference,
+* a Linq statement to find each set of children in the tree,
-The beauty of this project is that it requires no more than a reference and a simple for each loop to implement something as complicated as a Post-Order traversal algorith:
+* and a simple for each loop to implement the operation on each tree node:

 ```C#
 Console.WriteLine("(Depth First) PostOrder Tree Traversal V3");